dvaitam/micro/README.md

 - Container images compile with Go 1.24; local `go build` may require Go ≥1.21 because dependencies rely on `errors.Join`.
 - If you need to adjust DSNs or ports, update `docker-compose.yml` and rebuild.
 - Redis pub/sub is only used for live traffic; message persistence or history is out of scope.
-- For TURN in production you’ll typically point `TURN_SERVER_URLS` at a public IP/DNS that routes to a hardened coturn instance and open the UDP relay range in your firewall.
+- For TURN in production you’ll typically point `TURN_SERVER_URLS` at a public IP/DNS that routes to a hardened coturn instance and open the UDP relay range in your firewall—the built-in `localhost` defaults only work for local development on the same machine that runs Docker.